Judge refuses to block Trump bank subpoenas

 In a written submission prior to Wednesday's hearing, lawyers for two congressional committees wrote that Trump's effort to block the subpoenas was "flatly inconsistent with nearly a century of Supreme Court precedent."

+He said there were about 10 subpoenas sent to individuals or entities that have "nothing to do with Mr. Trump."

+Letter said there is a "massive fundamental misunderstanding by Mr. Trump about Congress ... that we're a nuisance and we can't investigate him."

-The lawyers said the House's Committee on Financial Services and Permanent Select Committee on Intelligence sought the information as it investigates "serious and urgent questions concerning the safety of banking practices, money laundering in the financial sector, foreign influence in the U.S. political process, and the threat of foreign financial leverage, including over the president, his family and his business."
+In court papers, lawyers said the House's Committee on Financial Services and Permanent Select Committee on Intelligence sought the information as they investigate "serious and urgent questions concerning the safety of banking practices, money laundering in the financial sector, foreign influence in the U.S. political process, and the threat of foreign financial leverage, including over the president, his family and his business."

 Lawyers for Trump responded in writing that accepting the view of the committees would mean "Congress can issue a subpoena on any matter, at any time, for any reason, to any person, and there is basically nothing a federal court can do about it."